nalsakas/pe/README.md

 ## [:top:](#TABLE OF CONTENTS)<a name="EXPORT MACROS"></a>EXPORT MACROS

 If you want to export local functions of your executable use this macro.
-According to PE documantation both EXE files and DLL's can have exported functions.
-Sample usage is given below.
-Function_name is one of local function.
-Each export directory optionally takes module name which is it's file name.
+According to msdn both EXE files and DLL's can have exported functions. *EXPORT* macro puts export directory where it is declared.
+Sample usage is given below. function_name is one of local functions.
+Export directory optionally takes module name which is it's file name.
 Usually in this form `libname.dll`.
+You can access exported functions of a library by importing it.

 ```
 ; module name is optional